Play the Sputnik Audio Clip and Hear the Doppler Shift!

 can find on varous websites, but let us explain some of the "anomalies" you might hear there.

-On the clip from the NASA web site, you will hear one section where
+On the clip from the NASA web site, if they have never fixed it yet, you will hear one section where

-probably caused by a poorly made splice on a copy of the original recording which was made into a
+probably due to a poorly made splice on a copy of the original recording which was crafted into a

 tape "loop" to play indefinitely on a reel-to-reel machine, and someone did